Fighters

 Fighters are aircraft employed to destroy other aircraft in aerial combat.
 During the Pacific War, most fighters were fast, maneuverable monoplanes carrying a single pilot and machine guns or cannon as armament.

-Fighters could be sent against incoming bombers (interception) or could accompany friendly bombers to protect them from the other side's intercepting fighters (escort.)
+Fighters could be sent against incoming bombers (interception) or could accompany friendly bombers to protect them from the other side's intercepting fighters (escort).
 They could also be sent out to sweep enemy fighters from a target area (air superiority).
 The requirements for each kind of mission were slightly different, and some fighter designs were optimized for a particular mission.
 Interceptors needed to be fast, have an excellent climb rate, and have enough firepower to destroy a large bomber and enough protection to survive the return fire from the bomber's defensive guns.
 They had less need for long range or high maneuverability.
 Air superiority fighters were thought to need high maneuverability and speed above all else.
 Escort fighters needed the attributes of air superiority fighters plus excellent range.
 In practice, most fighter designs were pressed into service in all three roles at one time or another.

 Prior to the war, most airmen were deeply skeptical of the effectiveness of fighters as interceptors.
 This was in part because the bombers of the day had shown such rapid improvement in performance that contemporary fighters often had little or no speed advantage, making the prospect of successful interception seem dim.
 Furthermore, it was thought that high-flying bombers would be detected so late and at such a high altitude that fighters would never be able to take off in time to climb to altitude.
 Maintaining standing patrols of fighters, known as Combat Air Patrols or CAP, seemed hopeless because of the short endurance of fighters.
+Fighter tactics were actually dropped from the curriculum of the Air Tactical School after 1936.

 A number of technological developments just prior to the outbreak of the Pacific War changed this picture.
 Fighters became faster as a result of improved engine design (particularly the use of superchargers, which greatly improved high-altitude performance), better streamlining, and the development of high-octane fuels.
 At the same time, the development of observer networks and of radar increased the warning time sufficiently to allow these high-performance fighters to reach altitude in time to intercept.
 The Battle of Britain saw the first successful defense against modern bombers by modern fighters.
+By 1941 the U.S. Navy War College predicted that every ten fighter sorties would shoot down four bombers.

 However, a number of fighter experts, such as Claire Chennault, believed that dogfighting was an obsolete tactic.
 They noted that, even in the First World War, most kills were achieved by surprise and most dogfights ended in a draw.
 Chennault perfected hit-and-run tactics that relied on speed, firepower, and ruggedness rather than outstanding maneuverability, and which took maximum advantage of surprise when it could be achieved.
 Such tactics would prove effective against such outstandingly maneuverable Japanese aircraft as the Zero and the Oscar.
+While a nimble fighter could roll and turn quickly at low speed, at high speed its controls tended to "stiffen" badly and it lost maneuverability.
+The Spitfire, for example, could roll at 90 degrees per second at speeds below 240 mph (390 km/h), but its ailerons stiffened so badly at maximum speed that it could roll only a few degrees per second.
+Furthermore, tight maneuvers quickly bled off speed and altitude, which gave the advantage to less maneuverable but more powerful aircraft which were more capable of maintaining high speed.

 Another illusion shattered by the war was that heavily-armed twin-engined fighters could effectively escort bombers to their target.
 The Germans were the strongest proponent of "destroyer" fighters, but most of the major powers experimented with the concept.
-However, it was found during the Battle of Britain that the "destroyers" were sitting ducks for conventional single-engined fighters.
+However, it was found during the Battle of Britain that the "destroyers" were sitting ducks for single-engined fighters.
 In the end, the only twin-engined fighter of the war to enjoy much success was the P-38 Lightning, which owed much of its success to its high speed, long range, and good high-altitude performance.

 Early Japanese fighters, such as the Zero and Oscar, were extraordinarily maneuverable and had excellent range, but were fragile and lacked firepower.
 In many ways, they were the ultimate development of the World War I fighter.
 Allied pilots who attempted to dogfight these fighters were in for an unpleasant and often fatal surprise, but found that hit-and-run tactics were effective, as the Japanese aircraft had a tendency to disintegrate under a solid burst of fire.
 Although the Japanese later introduced fighter designs with better firepower and protection, the Zero and Oscar remained in service throughout the war and were the two most manufactured of all Japanese combat aircraft, suggesting that the Japanese air combat philosophy was too deeply entrenched to be easily changed.